How to Clean Artificial Turf: Mistakes That Damage It and What to Do Instead

 Using tools designed specifically for artificial grass helps maintain blade structure and surface consistency.

-Can you pressure wash artificial grass?
+Can you pressure wash or jet wash artificial grass?

 Safe power washing tips